 Klutsch JG, A Najar, P Sherwood, P Bonello, N Erbilgin.
 A native parasitic plant systemically induces resistance in jack pine to a fungal symbiont of invasive mountain pine beetle.
 J Chemical Ecology.
 43: 506-518.
 It appeared on the journal cover.

 Pec GJ, J Karst, DL Taylor, PW Cigan, N Erbilgin, JEK Cooke, SW Simard, JF Cahill.
 Change in soil fungal community structure driven by a decline in ectomycorrhizal fungi following a mountain pine beetle outbreak.
 New Phytologist.
 213: 864-873.

 Semiz G, N Erbilgin, JK Holopainen.
 Hylobius abietis feeding on the novel host Pinus brutia Ten. increases emission of volatile organic compounds.
-J Applied Entomology.
+Journal of Applied Entomology.
 141: 133-140.

 Carrigy AA, GC Stotz, MA Dettlaff, GJ Pec, Inderjit, N Erbilgin, JF Cahill Jr. Community-level determinants of smooth brome (Bromus inermis) growth and survival in the aspen parkland.
 Plant Ecology (Special Issue).
 217: 1395-1413.